 Our competitors in the equipment rental industry range from other large national companies to regional and local businesses.
 In each of the countries where we maintain company-operated locations, the equipment rental industry is often highly fragmented, with large numbers of companies operating on a regional or local scale and dealing in a limited number of products.
 The number of industry participants operating on a national scale is comparatively much smaller, although national participants often have significant breadth in the categories of equipment they rent.
 We believe, based on market and industry data, that we are one of the leading participants (together with United Rentals, Inc. and Ashtead Group plc's Sunbelt Rentals brand) in the North American equipment rental industry, with the remainder comprising a small number of multi-location regional or national operators and a large number of relatively small, independent businesses serving discrete local markets and specialty rental segments.
 Subsequent to the sale of our operations in France and Spain, we generated almost all of our equipment rental revenue in North America with approximately 1% of our equipment rental revenue generated through our international operations.
 In North America, the other top national-scale industry participants are United Rentals, Inc., H&E Equipment Services, Inc. and the Ashtead Group plc's Sunbelt Rentals brand.
-Aggreko is a global competitor in the power generation rental markets in the same markets in which we participant.
-In the United Kingdom, the other principal national-scale industry participant is the Ashtead Group plc's A-Plant brand.
-In China, the other principal national-scale industry participant is the Ashtead Group plc's A-Plant brand.
-In China, the other principal national-scale industry participant is the Ashtead Group plc's A-Plant brand.
-In China, the other principal national-scale industry participants are East Rental and LiLuo.
-In Saudi Arabia, the other principal national-scale industry participants a
+Aggreko is a global competitor in the power generation rental markets in the same markets in which we participate.
+In the United Kingdom, the other principal national-scale industry participants are Far East Rental and LiLuo.
+In Saudi Arabia, the other principal national-scale industry participants are Byrne Equipment Rental Solutions and Rapid Access Gulf (Lavendon Group).
+In Qatar, the other principal national-scale industry participants are Byrne Equipment Rental Solutions and Rapid Access Gulf (Lavendon Group).